 Gluten-free morning glory pancakes made with almond flour and brown rice flour.
 This refined sugar-free, healthy pancake recipe is perfect for weekend breakfast!

 For you newbies: Bob’s Red Mill sponsored The Pancake Project through supplying me with the flours and nut meals I used to create my pancake recipes.
-Each Friday, I have posted a gluten-free pancake recipe, and along with each recipe, they Bob’s Red Mill has hosted a giveaway of their products.
+Each Friday, I have posted a gluten-free pancake recipe – for TEN weeks!
 All opinions about Bob’s Red Mill products are my own.
 I have had wonderful experiences with their products and friendly staff.
 BRM will forever hold a great chunk of my pantry real estate!
 Hip hip hoooooooooooorah!

 Some of you shared very heart-warming stories about making pancakes with your parents and grandparents when you were young.
 Some of you shared the kinds of pancakes you make with your children now.
 Reading these comments brought tears to my eyes and I truly appreciate you sharing with me.